 "We like to start our performance with Waterloo.
 Then you see the room explode.
+Every- - "We like to start our performance with Waterloo.
+Then you see the room explode.
 Everybody is dancing and singing.
 In the dressing room we warm up with Arrival.
 That's an instrumental track, yes, but we sing along with the bagpipes.
 What do you mean, a terrible song?
 It is beautiful.
 Everything by Abba is beautiful."